Repository Structure

 - Development Mode: Use

-to set up local development - Testing: Run tests with
+make dev-modeto set up local development - Testing: Run tests with

-or more specific test commands - Building: Package components with Poetry
+make test-all-in-containeror more specific test commands - Building: Package components with Poetry

 - Documentation: Update and preview documentation in the